 Another frequently asked question is “how much do I charge and what do we receive?

 The next concern that couples have is the cost of professional bridal photography which can vary greatly.
 The old expression still holds true today which is…….
-“You Only Get What You Pay For”!
-Cheap, discounted, inexpensive, bargain deals, usually equate to poor quality products and questionable business service ethics.
+“YOU ONLY GET WHAT YOU PAY FOR”!
+Cheap, discounted, inexpensive, bargain deals, usually equate to poor quality imagery/products and questionable business ethics.
 Be forewarned regarding this!!!
 If you desire excellent services at your wedding whether it be disc jockey, catering facilities, floral arrangements or photography, it stands to reason that you will have to invest more funding to obtain that higher quality level of service.
 This is not to suggest that one must purchase the most expensive services available.
 It simply means you should make the necessary financial investment towards the most important, meaningful areas of your wedding.
 Your Bridal Imagery Is “All THAT REMAINS” after your wedding is over aside from the gown.
 It is not advisable to cut back funding in this area.
 Prioritize your needs.
 Several “married couples” I have conversed with mentioned that when they were shopping for a photographer, they often found a particular persons work they admired, but because he/she was more expensive than others they decided to look elsewhere.
 They then contracted another photographer with a “low basic/entry price” and later realized, (after adding on all the extras), that they ended up spending very close to or more than the amount that their preferred photographer quoted them.
 The end result is that they could have obtained their favoured photographer which more accurately represented their needs.

 Photographers are currently producing two distinct styles of imagery.
 One is “photo journalistic, the other is traditional bridal photography”.
-Photo journalistic style imagery in a general sense, refers to a series of images that are un posed, often un refined compositionally and often poorly lit.
+Photo journalistic style imagery in a general sense, refers to a series of images that are un-posed, often unrefined compositionally and often poorly lit.
 Traditional imagery pertains to a more professional portrait photography style.
-I have created both styles of photography at weddings and without doubt, the majority of imagery that most couples purchase is the traditional style.
+I have created both styles of bridal photography at weddings and without doubt, the majority of imagery that most couples purchase is the traditional style.
 The reasoning behind this is the fact that the faces of all people are clearly recognizable with good expressions and excellent exposures.
 My traditional wedding photography always incorporates a combination of casually posed and formal imagery to give couples a diversified selection when viewing their originals.
-(A visit to my websites “wedding gallery” will provide the reader with numerous samples of imagery and extensive letters of recommendation from previously satisfied couples. www.jeffryan-photography.com)
+(A visit to my websites “wedding gallery link”-(http://jeffryan-photography.com/gallery/weddings/) will provide the reader with numerous samples of imagery and extensive letters of recommendation from previously satisfied couples.

 Another frequently asked question is do photographer’s release bridal imagery on dvd as well as hard copy portraits?
-Many photographer’s including myself, offer this service however I “highly discourage” this practice due to lack of quality control in their finished products.
-Clients who elect to print their own imagery will never receive photographs equal to the high quality that professional, commercial, portrait printing lab technicians produce.
-Clients at this point regrettably display unrepresentative, inferior samples of the photographer’s work.
-This opinion is shared by a large percentage of professional photographer’s incidentally.
-Be wise and contract a package that includes professionally produced imagery/photographs from your photographer.
-All my professionally produced wedding/bridal photographs carry a 100% Guarantee.
+Many photographer’s including myself, offer this digital dvd service however I “discourage” this practice due to lack of quality control in the finished products.
+Clients who elect to print their own imagery will never receive photographs equal to the high quality that professional, commercial, portrait printing lab technicians produce, thereby discrediting the photographers talents.
+Clients at this point unfortunately display unrepresentative, inferior samples of the photographer’s work.
+(This opinion is shared by a large percentage of professional photographer’s incidentally).
+Be wise and contract a package that includes professionally produced imagery/”photographs” from your photographer.
+All my professionally produced wedding/bridal photographs carry a 100% Guarantee!
 I stand behind my work and have done so for a period of 40 years!

 To benefit the reader, I have prepared a list of recommendations for couples that will assist them in making a selection of a professional photographer.
 Incidentally, most weddings come off without a hitch!!
-If they are well planned they become fun filled, festive occasions, full of memories lasting long after your wedding day has ended!
+They are terrific events “IF” they are well planned, then become fun filled, festive occasions, full of memories lasting long after your wedding day has ended!